Year of Publication

 Despite finding no significant relationship between PO liability claims and mayoral election years in Kentucky, it is important to identify, quantify and deliver insurance claims data analyses because it provides the ability to detect trends over time.
 Non-profit membership organizations resembling the Kentucky League of Cities which also provide insurance products and services through a self-insured pool may find claims data analysis beneficial.
 Cities, their agencies, boards, commissions, units of local government, and other non-profit public purpose organizations can learn valuable lessons from factors that may or may not contribute to the increase in the number of claims filed.

 Curtis, Laurel A., "Does the Incidence of Public Official Liability Claims Increase in Years Following a Mayoral Election?"
 (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 166.